 The first scenario benefits customers that want to extend the Cisco ACI fabric policy capabilities to physical or virtual servers on their existing Cisco Nexus fabric.
 In this scenario, the existing Cisco Nexus fabric is connected to the Cisco ACI fabric through standard Layer 2 extensions (VLAN or Virtual Extensible LAN [VXLAN]) or through standard Layer 3 routing.
 Cisco APIC enforces policy for physical and virtual servers in the existing Cisco Nexus environment.
 Customers seeking to extend Cisco ACI to an existing hypervisor-enabled server can use an application virtual switch (AVS), which is essentially an OpFlex-capable virtual leaf, in a server attached to the existing Cisco Nexus fabric.
 The AVS acts as a virtual leaf for the Cisco ACI fabric and supports Cisco ACI Layer 2 and 3 forwarding, policy, and Layer 4 through 7 service insertion.

 For physical servers and mixed physical and hypervisor-enabled servers, the recommended approach is to deploy a Cisco Nexus 9300 platform switch as a leaf node supporting both physical and multivendor virtual servers.
 These leaf switches will be under the automation and policy control of Cisco APIC and will support distributed Cisco ACI forwarding, policy, Layer 4 through 7 service insertion, leaf-to-leaf atomic counters, and integration with Cisco APIC day-two operation services such as health scores and statistics rollups.
-The AVS and Cisco Nexus 9300 platform combination of leaf switches will allow servers as well as service appliances attached to the AVS or Cisco Nexus 9300 platform switch to act as endpoints in the Cisco ACI fabric.
-These capabilities are targeted for delivery in 2HCY14 through 1HCY15.
+The AVS and Cisco Nexus 9300 platform combination of leaf switches allows servers as well as service appliances attached to the AVS or Cisco Nexus 9300 platform switch to act as endpoints in the Cisco ACI fabric.

 The second scenario benefits customers by allowing the Cisco ACI fabric to connect to the Cisco Nexus fabric at remote data centers over the WAN.
 In this scenario, the Cisco Nexus 7000 Series Switches perform a DCI function between the Cisco ACI fabric and the existing Cisco Nexus fabric.
 The Cisco Nexus 7000 Series Switch functions as a peripheral WAN and DCI router to the Cisco ACI fabric, using OpFlex as an interface with the Cisco ACI fabric to automate provisioning and to exchange tenant information.